 Limonene is a common terpene that most people can recognize by its scent.
 As the name suggests, limonene gives the rinds of fruits such as lemons and oranges their citrusy smell.

 A study in Chemico-Biological Interactions notes that limonene contains the following therapeutic properties:

 Limonene appears to modulate the way certain immune cells behave, which may protect the body from a range of disorders.
 Limonene is also safe for people to take as a supplement.

 Pinene is another naturally abundant terpene.
 There are two forms of pinene: a-pinene and b-pinene.
 Pinene provides the fresh, bright scent of many plants, including pine needles, rosemary, and basil.
 Pinene may also have some therapeutic benefits.

 Shirin-yoku, which means “forest bathing,” is a Japanese therapy that involves taking leisurely walks in the forest, soaking up the atmosphere, and enjoying the scent.
-Shirin-yoku may have preventive and restorative effects on a person’s psyche and physiology.
+Shirin-yoku may have

 A study in Acta Salus Vitae notes that the amount of pinene in the air of a healthy forest is enough to be therapeutic.
 Pinene acts as a bronchodilator, allowing more air into the lungs.
 It also has an anti-inflammatory effect and may fight against some infectious germs when inhaled.

 Linalool is most abundant in the lavender plant and gives the flower its rich scent.
 Linalool is one of the more important compounds in aromatherapy and is responsible for the calming effect many people get when smelling lavender or its essential oil.

 A study in Colloids and Surfaces B: Biointerfaces notes that linalool may affect the body in a variety of ways due to a range of properties, including: